borkdude/blog/source/_posts/2017-10-10-parsing-a-circuit-with-clojure-spec.markdown

 Looks good.

-To read the lines from the input file I cheated a little bit by using `edn/read-string` which parses number and symbols for me from raw
+To read the lines from the input file I cheated a little bit by using `edn/read-string` which parses raw strings to a vector of symbols and numbers for me:
-strings:

 ``` clojure
 (defn get-lines []